Conrad Glass

 Conrad Jack Glass (born 20 January 1961) is a Tristanian police inspector and civil servant who was Tristan da Cunha's former Chief Islander from 2007 to 2010.
-Glass is the first islander to have written a book about the island: Rockhopper Copper (2005).
+Glass is the first islander to have written a book about the island, authoring Rockhopper Copper in 2005.

 Early life

-Glass was born on Tristan da Cunha on 20 January 1961 to Noel Edwin (Spike) and Monica Rose Glass (Rogers).
+Glass was born in Edinburgh of the Seven Seas, Tristan da Cunha on 20 January 1961 to Noel Edwin (Spike) and Monica Rose Glass (Rogers).
 When Queen Mary's Peak erupted later that year, he and his family were evacuated to the United Kingdom.
 His family stayed in Calshot, Hampshire, for two years before returning to the South Atlantic island.

 Glass began his schooling in World War II-era navy huts on Tristan at the age of five, and in 1974, continued to study at the island's new school.
 He left school at the age of 15, but took further studies a year later so he could pass British exams.